stronnag/bbl2kml/README.md

     	Just show summary
   -visibility int
     	0=folder value,-1=don't set,1=all on

-flightlog2kml 0.9.11, commit: 5a3e331/2021-05-25
 ```

-Multiple logs (with multiple indices) may be given.
+Multiple logs (with multiple log indices) may be given.
 A KML/Z will be generated for each file / index.

 The output file is named from the base name of the source log file, appended with the index number and `.kml` or `.kmz` as appropriate.
 For example: